RGx01/home-assistant-Solax-Zappi-Octopus-Control/README.md

 ## Still to be Tested
 ### 6001 - Octopus - Free Electric Automation
 Limited testing due to the amount of Free Electric Sessions I've been able to participate in.
-Use at own risk.
+Use at own risk but reasonably confident it should work.
-### 6002 - Octopus - Saving Sessions Automation
-Entirely based on work done by @Kamil Baczkowicz but completely untested as I've never seen a saving session via the Octopus API.
-I've added the manual join a mode for those sessions that don't appear via the API.
-Never been tried - Use at own risk.
 ### 5001 - Solax Zappi Octopus Control
 I've been unable to test what happens when Octopus Dispatches have multiple gaps where daily battery export may get fired.
 I suspect that the trigger for Zappi Plug Status Charging would fire and stop the discharge.